 Required Courses (36 credits):

 - Leadership - Theoretical and applied knowledge about concepts of leadership, leadership styles and situations, communication skills, techniques of inspiration, motivation, conflict resolution, negotiating and building consensus, coping with change, and fostering innovation.
-This class will include six week days of full time study.

 - Foundations - The role of nonprofit organizations, their history, traditions, values, ethics, legal, tax, and economic base, and emerging issues facing the sector.

 - Board Governance - Organizing and leading volunteers to provide governance and other assistance, board and staff relations, systems and tactics of volunteer motivation, recruitment, development, utilization and retention, strategies and best practices for creating an effective, diverse and committed organizational leadership team.

 - Strategic Marketing - Marketing an organization’s image, mission and services, developing and implementing a public relations strategy, working with the media, and tying these functions to the ability of the organization to attract financial support.